NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 #### Controls ####

-New report that includes Setpoint Managers, Controllers, Availability Managers, PlantEquipmentOperation and identifies the type, where they apply and sense and control parameters from input.
+New report that includes Setpoint Managers, Controllers, Availability Managers, PlantEquipmentOperation, and components with control options and identifies the type, where they apply and sense and control parameters from input.
 Need:

 - minimum and maximum setpoint temperatures
 - minimum turndown ratio